 Sanctions, assuming a decision goes against the employee, could range from verbal warning to dismissal.
 Sanctions must be proportionate.
 Making and communicating the right decision is tricky, requiring a robust procedure and fair weighing of the evidence.

-If the offending employee has been dismissed, management must work with those remaining to ensure that there are no further issues and that motivation returns.
+If the offending employee has been dismissed, management must work with those remaining to ensure that there are no further issues and that performacne returns.
 No manager wants to repeat disciplinary action again and again.
 Care must be taken therefore to ensure that, if disciplinary is needed, it’s done once and it’s effective first time.